Meenakshi2000/Reddit_Flair_Detection/README.md

 1. In the URL box, Just enter the Submission URL, of which you want the most appropriate flair.
 2. Tap on submit button.

-<Strong> Voila!!! </Strong>  You will have the most appropriated FLAIR (tag) displayed in the Blue box.
+  You will have the most appropriated FLAIR (tag) displayed in the Blue box.

 <Strong> NOTE : </Strong> If it displays the message "check URL..." --> means the entered URL is <Strong> NOT </Strong> correct.